House Hunters

 House Hunters is an American unscripted television series that airs on HGTV and is produced by Pie Town Productions.
 Each episode follows people making a decision about a new home purchase or rental.
+Debuting in October 1999, the show has produced over 2,400 episodes to date.

 Format

 House Hunters follows individuals, couples, or families searching for a new home with the assistance of a local real estate agent.
 In each episode, the buyers must decide among three potential houses or apartments to buy or rent, ultimately choosing one before the end of the episode.
 The show concludes by revisiting the chosen home a few weeks or months later, when participants describe the changes they've made and the effect the new home has had on their life.

 Although the TV format is that of a reality show, producers usually recruit buyers who are already in escrow with one of the houses that is featured in the episode.
 One buyer stated that "the show is not really a reality show.
 You have to already own the house that gets picked at the end of the show.
 But the other houses in the show are actually the other houses we considered buying."
 The usual course of events, as reported by The Washington Post, is that the two properties not purchased are usually chosen by producers, recycled from the buyers’ completed hunt, or staged by obliging friends.
 Network director Brian Balthazar acknowledges that production requires some advance knowledge of the purchased home.
 Buyers are said to be typically paid $500 to film around 50 hours of footage, which is then edited down.